 What is Toastmasters?

-The Toastmasters International (TMI) organization is a non profit organization headquartered in California, USA.
+The Toastmasters International (TMI) organization is a non profit organization headquartered in Colorado, USA.
 Started in 1924, the Toastmasters mission has been to improve its members communication and leadership skills through a proven approach that focuses on self development and self confidence in public speaking.
 Visit the Toastmasters International website

 Where Does The Name Toastmasters Come From?

 The name ‘Toastmaster’ is a holdover from the founding of the organization, when one of the main types of speaking in public was speaking after dinner, known as toastmastering.

 Why Should I Look Into Toastmasters?